Frequently Asked Questions

 What happens after I lodge an application?

-Services Australia will review your application, request any additional documents, and may schedule a conference call with both parties.
-A Registrar will make a decision based on all the evidence provided.
+Services Australia will review your application, may request additional information from both parents, and may contact each party to clarify their circumstances.
+A Registrar will then make a decision based on all the information and evidence provided.

 Can I appeal a Change of Assessment decision?

 Yes.
-If you disagree with the decision, you can object within 28 days or apply to the Social Security Appeals Tribunal (SSAT) for review.
+If you disagree with the decision, you can lodge an objection with Services Australia within 28 days.
+If you are not satisfied with the objection outcome, you can then apply to the Administrative Review Tribunal (ART) for an independent review.
 Legal advice can help you understand your options.

 Legal Help